Jiliar/moneygram_test/README.md

 ## Data Storage

 This application uses in-memory data storage:
-- Books are stored in a `HashMap<Long, Book>` for fast ID-based lookups
+- Books are stored in a `ConcurrentHashMap<Long, Book>` for fast ID-based lookups
 - Data is lost when the application restarts
 - No external database configuration required